elabftw/elabdoc/doc/faq.rst

 --------------------------------------

 When a user is making a change to an experiment, a copy of the previous version is kept in the database.
 This copy cannot be altered by anyone.
 The admin can also prevent users from deleting experiments, and the creation date is kept in memory, even if the date field is changed later on.

+When an entry is deleted, it is not completely removed from the database, but instead marked as deleted.
+Same with attached files: overwriting a file will mark the previous version as "Archived".

 Is it compliant to 21CFR Part 11?
 ---------------------------------